 Outhouse floored the runway with Egyptian goddess style.
 The dresses were one tone, architectural beauties with flawlessly tailoring of the garments gave that WOW effect.

 The accessorising with stunning costume jewellery was the cherry on top.
 Whether its a kaftan cape (above, far left) or a long dress or sheer panelled, organza overcoat Outhouse takes the modern age Asian fashion accessorising to new heights.

 The secret is accessorising - be different, be innovative but be futuristic!
 The high street or Asian fashion jewellery will not do.
 For the Egyptian look you need middle eastern jewellery.
 For the innovative look make your own Egyptian inspired costume jewellery by buying unusual statement jewellery pieces and experimenting by layering different lengths.
-Keep an eye out on the high street (RIver Island), vintage shops and online boutiques.
+Keep an eye out on the high street (River Island), vintage shops and online boutiques.

 I saw the Sania Maskatiya at Faisana Fashion Weekend in Mayfair a few months ago and l fell in love with the designers collection.
-You can imagine my excitement when l heard the designer would be at Lakme Fashion Weekend.
+You can imagine my excitement when l heard the designer would be at Lakme Fashion Week.

 If l had to give anything away, pick floral or autumn print silk dresses (leaves or bird printing.)
 In addition, l would say her secret is, creating your personal sense of style yet being modest.